Short and sharp.

 - No analytics, no tracking pixels, no fingerprinting.
 Anywhere.

-What Butter stores, and where
+What butter stores, and where

 Everything your widgets need — your todos, your scratchpad, your pomodoro settings, your theme, your layout, your tokens — lives in your browser’s extension storage.
-It’s a sandbox only Butter can read; nothing leaves your device.
+It’s a sandbox only butter can read; nothing leaves your device.

 If you’re signed into Chrome with sync on, Chrome syncs that data across your devices under your Google account.
 We never see any of it.
 None of it touches our servers.